k2view-academy/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 ## TDM Breadcrumbs

-The TDM GUI uses breadcrumbs as a graphical control element to aid navigation across user interfaces whereby users can track their position in the TDM screens.
+The TDM Portal uses breadcrumbs as a graphical control element to aid navigation across user interfaces whereby users can track their position in the TDM screens.
 For example, to display the details of a given task's execution:

 ![breadcrumbs](images/breadcrumbs_example.png)

 - Click **Task Execution Summary - lo111s** to display the executions list of **lo111** task.
 - Click **Tasks** to display all TDM tasks.

-### TDM Soft Delete
+### TDM Delete

 A Delete activity generally changes the status of a selected object to **Inactive** and does not delete the object from the TDM DB.
-The object remains in the TDM DB and its history can be displayed in the TDM GUI.
+The object remains in the TDM DB and its history can be displayed in the TDM Portal.

 Inactive objects cannot be repaired.